merchise/xotl.tools/docs/source/xoutil/bound.rst

   sent.
 That's why we need to call the `~Bounded.generate`:meth: so that the time boundary is also applied to the sending process.

-.. note:: This example actually taken from a real program, although simplified to serve better for learning.
-For instance, in our real-world program `bandwidth` could be None to indicate to size limit should be applied to the sending process.
+.. note:: The structure from this example is actually taken from a real program, although simplified to serve better for learning.
+For instance, in our real-world program `bandwidth` could be None to indicate no size limit should be applied to the sending process.
 Also in the example we're not actually saving nor sending messages!